Coding Assistance in C++

 JetBrains Rider also replaces Visual Studio tooltips for code elements with its own tooltips, which have highlighted syntax, display method and field signatures, formatted XML and Doxygen comments:

 Whenever you are writing or studying a function call, JetBrains Rider helps you view details on the allowed arguments for all overloads of the function.
-In a tooltip, you will see all public signatures with parameters and brief description taken from the function's documentation, if any.
+In a popup, you will see all public signatures with parameters and brief description taken from the function's XML documentation, if it is available .

 As you are typing parameters, JetBrains Rider automatically highlights the next signature compatible with the entered parameters, and grays out inapplicable signatures.
-To study alternative signatures of an existing function call, set the caret inside the function's parentheses and then press Ctrl+P or choosefrom the main menu.
+To study alternative signatures of an existing function call, place the caret inside the function's parentheses and then press Control+P or choosefrom the main menu.

 The Parameter info tooltip also provides details about members of the aggregate class when performing aggregate initialization, shows information for user-defined binary operators, deleted functions and implicitly generated functions.